-Like previous feature-length adaptations of Tony Hillerman’s Native American whodunits exec-produced by Robert Redford for PBS’s “Mystery” series, pic concentrates more on the cultural identity of Navajo policemen-sleuths than identity of the killer.
-Could easily stand solo overseas in small- and occasional bigscreen venues.
+Like the two previous feature-length adaptations of Tony Hillerman’s Native American whodunits exec-produced by Robert Redford for PBS’s “Mystery” series, “A Thief of Time” concentrates more on the cultural identity of the contrasting pair of Navajo policemen-sleuths than on the identity of the killer du jour.
+Directed by Chris Eyre (“Smoke Signals,” “Skins”), as was skein’s first episode “Skinwalkers,” pic reprises many themes and characters but uncharacteristically emphasizes women, who effortlessly steal the show and skew action away from predictable paths.
+Character-driven pic, skedded to air in the spring, could easily stand solo overseas in small- and occasional bigscreen venues.

 A female anthropologist, who may or may not have been dealing in stolen pots from a civilization that pre-dates today’s surviving Indian tribes, comes up missing.
 Called to investigate are young, earnest Tribal Police Officer Jim Chee (Adam Beach), an apprentice medicine man who follows the old ways, and world-weary Lt.
 Joe Leaphorn (Wes Studi), who has no truck with tradition.

 While Chee copes with fresh dead bodies in ancient burial grounds, Leaphorn deals with the white-eyes, fending off the advances of a gorgeous redheaded anthropologist (Dawn Lewis), colleague of the missing woman.
 She is mischievously abetted by a middle-aged female park ranger with an odd sense of humor.